isomerpages/mlaw-corp/news/speeches/_posts/2009-10-28-Speech-by-Minister-for-Law-K-Shanmugam-at-the-New-York-State-Bar-Association-Rule-of-Law-Plenary-Session.md

 ---
-layout: post
-title: Speech by Minister for Law K Shanmugam at the New York State Bar Association Rule of Law Plenary Session
+title: 'Speech by Minister for Law K Shanmugam at the New York State Bar Association Rule of Law Plenary Session'
 permalink: /news/speeches/speech-by-minister-for-law-k-shanmugam-at-the-new-york-state-bar-association-rule-of-law-plenary
 breadcrumb: Speeches
-collection_name: news

 ---

 28 Oct 2009 Posted in [Speeches](/news/speeches)